 First up, on Gay Street, you’ll find Tip Top Kitchen and Cocktails .
 Order the sweet potato fries.
 They’re so addictive, and come with spicy aioli for dipping.
 Sweet potatoes are healthy, right?
 While you wait for your order to come up, why not indulge in a drink?
 The Bottoms Up (whiskey and RC Cola garnished with a cherry) is only $3 all day, every day.

-Right around the corner is El Arepazo , a pan-Latin restaurant on Pearl Alley.
+Just down the road is El Arepazo , a pan-Latin restaurant on Pearl Alley.
 Pick up an arepa, which is a corn cake sandwich filled with meat and/or veggies, popular in the owner Carlos’ native Venezuela.
 The real show stopper here is the creamy, green sauce that comes on the side.
 You’ll want to order extra.
 El Arepazo is very popular, so arrive a bit before or after noon for a shorter wait.

 For Downtown dessert, it’s hard to do better than Sugardaddy’s Sumptuous Sweeties .
 They’re famous for their brownies and blondies, packed with imaginative flavors.
 My favorite is the fiery brownie – with lots of ground hot pepper to add a memorable kick.